Multi-Tool for Kaseya Service Desk

 In addition to performing key Service Desk calculations, the Multi-Tool also provides detailed logging of the tasks that it performs, simplifying the development of complex SD procedures or debugging with things don’t go quite right.
 The log can identify the procedure that called the function and report the arguments provided, function performed, and the result.

-Take a look at the technical capabilities of the Multi-Tool below and you’ll wonder how you ever got along without it!
+Take a look at the technical capabilities of the Multi-Tool and you’ll wonder how you ever got along without it!
 And, in the odd chance that you have a requirement that we haven’t already considered, we can customize the Multi-Tool for a nominal one-time cost.
 (Free if it's a widely useful function!)